The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Confounding and Linearity in Ecological Inference

 \subsection{Implications of linearity}

-The connection between aggregation and linear regression under CAR is useful not only for justifying the use of linear regression.
+The connection between aggregation and linear regression under CAR is useful beyond justifying the use of linear regression.
 The connection allows us to use familiar intuition about linear regression to understand tradeoffs in ecological modeling and anticipate when ecological inference will fail.

 To demonstrate these connections, we introduce in Figure~\ref{fig-sim} (a) a simple simulated example.
-We generated \(20\) synthetic precincts with two racial groups that satisfy the CCAR assumption, with the global parameter \(\vbg\beta\) set to \((0.5, 0.2)\).\footnote{ The racial group proportions \(\bar{X}_{1}\) were drawn from a Normal distribution centered at \(0.2\).
-Thus, we see that the points in panel (a) all have average outcomes around \(0.25\), because \(0.5\times 0.2 + 0.2\times (1 - 0.2) = 0.26\).
-Each precinct's \(\vb B_g\) were drawn from a tightly distributed bivariate truncated normal distribution as in the model of \citet{king1997solution}.} In this sample, \(B_{1}\) was \(0.508\).
+We generated \(20\) synthetic precincts with two racial groups that satisfy the CCAR assumption, with the global parameter \(\vbg\beta\) set to \((0.5, 0.2)\).\footnote{ Each precinct's \(\vb B_g\) were drawn from a tightly distributed bivariate truncated normal distribution as in the model of \textcite{king1997solution}.} In this sample, \(B_{1}\) was \(0.508\).
 We then fit an OLS regression of the implied \(\bar{Y}\) on \(\bar{\vb X}\).
 The line evaluated at \(\bar{X}_1\) in this particular example was \(0.509\), quite close to \(\beta_1\) and even closer to the finite-sample \(B_1\).
-We also ran King's \citeyearpar{king1997solution} model on the same \(20\) data points, as a preliminary illustration of our point that King's estimator can be represented by a particular Goodman regression.
+We also ran King's \autocite*{king1997solution} model on the same \(20\) data points, as a preliminary illustration of our point that King's estimator can be represented by a particular Goodman regression.
 Its estimate for \(B_1\) was \(0.511\), also quite similar.
-This example neatly illustrates our case (Proposition~\ref{prp-id}) that, under CCAR, estimates of \(\vbg\beta\) can be obtained by plugging in \(\bar{X}_1=1\) and \(\bar{X}_1=0\) into a simple regression.
+This example illustrates Proposition~\ref{prp-id-ccar} that, under CAR (or CCAR), estimates of \(\vbg\beta\) can be obtained by plugging in \(\bar{X}_1=1\) and \(\bar{X}_1=0\) into a simple regression.

-The near-perfect accuracy of the ecological inference in Figure~\ref{fig-sim} (a), is, however, somewhat fragile.
+The near-perfect accuracy of the ecological inference in Figure~\ref{fig-sim} (a) is, however, fragile.
 There are at least three major ways in which we can characterize the direction of potential errors.